Recommender Systems with Generative Retrieval: Experiments

-In this section, we study the cold-start recommendation capability of our proposed framework.
+\textbf{Cold-Start Recommendation.} In this section, we study the cold-start recommendation capability of our proposed framework.
 Due to the fast-changing nature of the real-world recommendation corpus, new items are constantly introduced.
 Since newly added items lack user impressions in the training corpus, existing recommendation models that use a random atomic ID for item representation fail to retrieve new items as potential candidates.
-In contrast, TIGER can easily perform cold-start recommendations in an end-to-end fashion.
+In contrast, the TIGER framework can easily perform cold-start recommendations since it leverages item semantics when predicting the next item.

 For this analysis, we consider the Beauty dataset from Amazon Reviews.
 To simulate newly added items, we remove 5\% of test items from the training data split.
 We refer to these removed items as \emph{unseen items}.
 Removing the items from the training split ensures there is no data leakage with respect to the unseen items.
 As before, we use Semantic ID of length 4 to represent the items, where the first 3 tokens are generated using RQ-VAE and the $4^{th}$ token is used to ensure a unique ID exists for all the seen items.
 We train the RQ-VAE quantizer and the sequence-to-sequence model on the training split.
 Once trained, we use the RQ-VAE model to generate the Semantic IDs for all the items in the dataset, including any unseen items in the item corpus.

 Given a Semantic ID $(c_1, c_2, c_3, c_4)$ predicted by the model, we retrieve the seen item having the same corresponding ID.
 Note that by definition, each Semantic ID predicted by the model can match at most one item in the training dataset.
 Additionally, unseen items having the same first three semantic tokens, $i.e.$ $(c_1, c_2, c_3)$ are included to the list of retrieved candidates.
 Finally, when retrieving a set of top-K candidates, we introduce a hyperparameter $\epsilon$ which specifies the maximum proportion of unseen items chosen by our framework.